-Equitable access to high quality early learning programs so all parents can work and advance in their careers, all children realize their dreams and potential, and our community has the skilled and productive workforce it needs to thrive.
+Equitable access to high quality early learning programs so that all children can realize their dreams and potential, all parents can work and advance in their careers, and our community has a skilled and productive workforce.

 WHAT CURRENTLY EXISTS:

 Westchester child care costs more than tuition at a NYS public university.
 Parents at every income level struggle to pay for care.
 Income eligibility for the public child care subsidy is capped at 200% of Federal Poverty Level ($43,440 for family of 3).
 Parents borrow from family and friends, juggle bills, use credit cards, and select less expensive and sometimes poorer quality care.
 With COVID-19, many families have lost their jobs, and will find child care costs even more out of reach.
 The impact of COVID-19 on the child care industry, has been devastating – low enrollments and parents’ demand for refunds in the early months, now even higher operating costs, and reduced capacity required for safe social distancing has simultaneously raised costs and reduced revenue.
 Some child care businesses will not survive.
 The future for school age child care is particularly uncertain as the majority of programs were in school buildings and have not been allowed to operate this fall.
 The Federal CARES Act funding to NYS provided valuable child care financial assistance for essential workers and subsidized PPE and other re-opening supports to programs – additional recovery help will be needed for parents and early care and education programs for months to come.

 More investment at every level of government so that...

 - Subsidy reimbursement rates increase each year until they reach NYS market rates